Geography of the Maldives: Physical geography

 Most atolls of the Maldives consist of a large, ring-shaped coral reef supporting numerous small islands.
-Islands average only one to two square kilometers in area, and lie between 1-1.5 m above mean sea level.
-Although some of the larger atolls are approximately 50 km long from north to south, and 30 km wide from east to west, no individual island is longer than eight kilometers.
+Islands average only one to two square kilometres in area, and lie between 1-1.5 m above mean sea level.
+Although some of the larger atolls are approximately 50 km long from north to south, and 30 km wide from east to west, no individual island is longer than eight kilometres.

 The Maldives has no hills, but some islands have dunes which can reach 2.4 m above sea level, like the NW coast of Hithadhoo (Seenu Atoll) in Addu Atoll.
 The islands are too small to have rivers, but small lakes and marshes can be found in some of them.

 On average, each atoll has approximately 5 to 10 inhabited islands; the uninhabited islands of each atoll number approximately 20 to 60.
 Some atolls, however, consist of one large, isolated island surrounded by a steep coral beach.
 The most notable example of this type of atoll is the large island of Fuvahmulah situated in the Equatorial Channel.

 The tropical vegetation of Maldives differs in the inhabited and in the uninhabited islands.
 Inhabited islands have small groves of banana, papaya, drumstick and citrus trees by the homesteads, while breadfruit trees and coconut palms are grown in available patches of land.
 On the other hand, uninhabited islands have mostly different kinds of bushes (magū, boshi) and mangroves (kuredi, kandū) along the waterline as well as some coconut trees.

 Some islands are marshy, while others are higher owing to sand and gravel having been piled up by wave action.
 Often the soil is highly alkaline, and a deficiency in nitrogen, potash, and iron severely limits agricultural potential.
-Ten percent of the land, or about 26 km2, is cultivated with taro, bananas, coconuts, and other fruit.
+Ten per cent of the land, or about 26 km2, is cultivated with taro, bananas, coconuts, and other fruit.
 Only the lush island of Fuvammulah produces fruits such as oranges and pineapples – partly because the terrain of Fuvammulah sits higher than most other islands, leaving the groundwater less subject to seawater penetration.
 However, as population grows, even in this island the cultivated areas are shrinking rapidly.

 Freshwater floats in a layer known as "Ghyben/Herzberg lens" above the seawater that permeates the limestone and coral sands of the islands.
 These lenses are shrinking rapidly on Male and on many islands where there are resorts catering to foreign tourists.
 Mango trees already have been reported dying on Male because of salt penetration.
 Most residents of the atolls depend on groundwater or rainwater for drinking purposes.